villhei/elixirtut/elixir_web/app/chapters/processes.md

 ## Spawning processes

 It turns out we have been working inside a BEAM process this whole time!
 That means, the thread we are working in can be used to spawn processes.
-Let's confirm this fact immediately!
+Let's confirm this fact immediately.

 ### The keys to the kingdom with `spawn/1`